aaqifshafi/yt_search_app/README.md

-# YouTube Searc Bookmark App
+# YouTube Search Bookmark App

 ## Project Overview

 The YouTube Search App is a web application that allows users to search for YouTube videos using the YouTube Data API V3.
 The application provides a user-friendly interface to input search queries and displays the search results in a structured format.
+Additionally, cookies are used to store the session ID of a user to maintain the session and retrieve Firebase data for that particular session.

 ## Features